AnuLikithaImmadisetty/Fossil-Age-Estimation/README.md

 ### Machine Learning Models:

-🦴 **AdaBoostRegressor:** An ensemble technique that combines multiple weak regression models to form a strong predictive model, enhancing accuracy by focusing on misclassified data points.
-🌳 **BaggingRegressor:** A method that uses bootstrapping to create multiple subsets of the training data, training a separate model on each subset and averaging their predictions to reduce variance.
-📊 **BayesianRidgeRegressor:** A linear regression model that incorporates Bayesian inference, providing a probabilistic approach to regression with uncertainty quantification.
-🌱 **CatBoostRegressor:** A gradient boosting algorithm optimized for categorical features, capable of handling complex datasets while reducing overfitting.
-🌲 **DecisionTreeRegressor:** A model that splits the dataset into subsets based on feature values, creating a tree-like structure to make predictions.
-Its simplicity allows for easy interpretation.
-💡 **ElasticNetRegressor:** A linear regression model that combines L1 and L2 regularization, balancing between Ridge and Lasso regression to improve model performance on correlated features.
-🎲 **Extra Trees Regressor:** An ensemble method that builds multiple decision trees using random subsets of features, enhancing model robustness and accuracy.
-🔬 **Gradient Boosting Regression:** An ensemble technique that builds models sequentially, each one correcting errors of the previous model to improve predictive performance.
-It combines the predictions of several base estimators, typically decision trees, to produce a strong final model.
-🛠️ **HuberRegressor:** A regression model that is robust to outliers by combining the squared loss for small errors and absolute loss for larger errors, minimizing the impact of outliers on predictions.
-🌐 **IsotonicRegression:** A non-parametric regression technique that fits a free-form line to the data while ensuring that the predictions are monotonically increasing or decreasing.
-👥 **K-NearestNeighborsRegressor:** A non-parametric method that predicts the value of a sample based on the average value of its k-nearest neighbors in the feature space.
-🌀 **Kernel Ridge Regression:** A regression technique that combines Ridge Regression with the kernel trick, allowing it to model complex relationships by mapping input features into a high-dimensional feature space.
-🔄 **LassoLarsRegressor:** A linear regression model that applies L1 regularization using the Least Angle Regression algorithm, effectively performing variable selection and regularization.
-🧮 **LassoRegression:** A linear regression model that applies L1 regularization to minimize the sum of absolute errors, promoting sparsity in the feature set.
-⚡️ **LightGBM:** A gradient boosting framework that uses tree-based learning algorithms, optimized for speed and efficiency, particularly suited for large datasets.
 🗳 **LinearRegression:** A fundamental regression technique that models the relationship between input features and a continuous target variable using a linear equation.
-🛡️ **PassiveAggressiveRegression:** An online learning algorithm that updates the model incrementally with each new data point, combining passive and aggressive approaches for robustness.
-🎯 **Poisson Regression:** A model suited for count data, predicting the logarithm of expected counts, useful for data where the response variable represents counts or rates.
-🔢 **Polynomial Regression:** An extension of linear regression that models the relationship between the independent variable and the dependent variable as an nth-degree polynomial.
-🚧 **Quantile Regression:** A regression technique that estimates the conditional quantiles of the response variable, providing a more comprehensive view of the possible outcomes.
 🌳 **Random Forest Regression:** An ensemble method that constructs multiple decision trees and averages their predictions to enhance accuracy and control overfitting.
-🛡️ **Ridge Regression:** A linear regression model that incorporates L2 regularization to prevent overfitting by penalizing large coefficients.
-🔗 **Stacking Regression:** An ensemble technique that combines multiple regression models to improve predictive accuracy by learning how to best combine their predictions.
-🎲 **Stochastic Gradient Descent Regression (SGD):** A linear regression technique that uses stochastic gradient descent for optimization, allowing for efficient training on large datasets.
 🧠 **SVR (Support Vector Regression):** A regression technique that uses support vector machines to fit the best line within a specified margin, capable of handling non-linear relationships.
 🔍 **SVR with GridSearchCV:** A support vector regression model optimized using grid search to find the best hyperparameters for improved predictive performance.
- 🌈 **TransformedTargetRegressor:** A regression technique that applies a transformation to the target variable, improving model accuracy by adapting to data distributions.
-💡 **Tweedie Regression:** A generalized linear model that can predict outcomes that follow a Tweedie distribution, useful for modeling various types of data including counts and continuous outcomes.
-⚙️ **Voting Regression:** An ensemble method that combines predictions from multiple regression models, producing a final prediction based on majority voting or averaging.
-🚀 **XGBoost Regression:** An efficient and scalable boosting method that builds decision trees sequentially, correcting errors made by previous trees to enhance predictive performance.

 The [Models](https://github.com/AnuLikithaImmadisetty/Fossil-Age-Estimation/tree/main/Models) used here is available here!